 You can usually determine which plants are geraniums or pelargoniums by looking at their petals or by noting their hardiness level.

 - One easy way to identify geraniums vs. pelargoniums is by looking at their flowers.
 The five petals of geranium flowers have the same shape.
 However, the lower three petals of the traditional pelargonium flowers differ in shape from the top two petals.
 That said, modern pelargonium cultivars don’t always have this difference anymore, which may contribute to identification confusion.

 - Pelargoniums are annuals or tender perennials.
 So, pelargoniums planted outdoors are less hardy in colder climates and only survive one growing season.
 True perennial geraniums come back every year.
 In other words, geraniums are hardy plants, and pelargoniums are tender plants.

 Are you still trying to figure out which is which?
 Just look up their botanical names for clarification.
 For example, if the first word (the genus) is Geranium, the plant is officially geranium.

-As for their similarities, geraniums and pelargoniums are both in the Geraniaceae family.
+As for their similarities, geraniums, and pelargoniums are both in the Geraniaceae family.
 And both are named for their sepals that resemble birds.
-The name geranium originated from the Greek word for crane, and the name pelargonium originated from the Greek word for stork.
+The name geranium originated from the Greek word for crane, and the name pelargonium originated from the Greek word for the stork.

 Have Fun Growing the Best Perennial Geraniums That Come Back Every Year!